Aksana-Tsishchanka/ES2015_NYT/README.md

 # ES2015_NYT
-Using es6 knowledge create an application, which will run purely on the client-side in Chrome-49 browser
+Application is based on ES6, which runs purely on the client-side in Chrome-49 browser or Firefox 47.

+See result <a href="https://aksana-tsishchanka.github.io/ES2015_NYT/">here</a>